-Note A 64-bit version of armlink is provided the nat can utilize the greater amount of memory available to processes on 64-bit operating systems It supports all the features that are supported by the e 32-bit version of armlink in this release.
+A 64-bit version of armlink is provided that can utilize the greater amount of memory available to processes on 64-bit operating systems.
+It supports all the features that are supported by the 32-bit version of armlink in this release.

-Changing to the 64-bit linker on page 2-7.
+• Changing to the 64-bit linker on page 2-7.

 - Demand paging on page 4-23

 - About linker feedback on page 5-7

-- About link-time code generation on page 5-11

 - Chapter 3 Linking models supported by armlink

 - Chapter 4 Image structure and generation

 - Chapter 5 Using linker optimizations

 - Chapter 6 Getting information about images

 - Chapter 7 Accessing and managing symbols with armlink

 - Chapter 8 Using scatter files

 - Chapter 9 GNU ld script support in armlink

 - Chapter 10 BPABI and SysV shared libraries and executables

 - Chapter 11 Features of the Base Platform linking model.